 The longer your hair is, the longer you will want the sock to be.
 This is because the longer the sock is, the thicker the doughnut will be that you create out of it.
 This makes for more area your hair has to cover and less extra hair to tuck away at the end.
 The concept works the opposite way for short hair and shorter socks.

-- Cut the toe part of the sock off
+- Cut off the toe part of the sock.

-- Pull hair back into a tight ponytail at the nape of your neck.
-Make sure it is low enough to leave plenty of room for your cover (hat) to be on properly
+- Pull your hair back into a tight ponytail at the nape of your neck.
+Make sure it is low enough to leave plenty of room for your cover (hat) to be on properly.

-- Spray all hair, except in ponytail, with hairspray and smooth down
+- Spray your hair (except the hair in the ponytail) with hairspray and smooth it down.

 - Flip your head over and spread your hair evenly over the sock doughnut in all directions.
 You don't want to be able to see the sock at all.